 Are NTDs included in the Sustainable Development Goals?

 The Sustainable Development Goals (SDGs) are a set of goals and corresponding targets designed to coordinate international development efforts to end extreme poverty by 2030 and to ensure that all human beings can fulfill their potential in dignity and equality within a healthy environment.
 The 17 SDGs were adopted by the United Nations General Assembly (UNGA) on September 25, 2015, building upon the success of the Millennium Development Goals (MDGs), which expire in 2015.
 For the first time, NTDs were included as part of these Global Goals under SDG 3: Ensure healthy lives and promote well-being for all at all ages.
-The Global Network continues to advocate for a specific NTD indicator tied to the SDG indicator and monitoring framework to ensure that the number of people requiring interventions against all NTDs is properly tracked and reduced by 2030.
 By including a specific indicator for NTDs within the SDGs, we can ensure that the world’s poorest are not left behind.

 Does treating NTDs take away resources from HIV/AIDS, malaria and other global health issues?

 Definitely not.
 People who are co-infected with NTDs and other diseases often experience worse symptoms because many NTDs weaken the immune system.
 Treating NTDs at the same time as other illnesses can reduce program costs and improve overall health outcomes.
 In fact, evidence suggests that the presence of NTDs increases the risk for infection with HIV and tuberculosis, making NTD treatment an important way to reduce transmission rates of other diseases such as HIV/AIDS.